cherryApp/angular-multi-language/README.md

 ```

 ## Thanks for using the module.
-If your need help, please feel free to write an issue.
+If you need help, please feel free to write an issue.